August 21 - December 11, 2017

 At any point within Echo the exhibition, the viewer stands at the threshold of an immersive color field.
 The topographical landscape reveals layers upon layers of an underlying color spectrum so luminous, they seem to vibrate from beneath.
 Each color is activated or triggered by the one laid before it to amass a momentous impact overall.
 Gebbia-Richards intentionally works with vivid pigments* to further explore these color frequencies and unearth a sensory assemblage of sight and sound.

-- Pam Campanaro, Gallery Director + Curator
+written by Pam Campanaro, UNC Gallery Director + Curator